-- (a) Ex officio Senators shall serve for as long as they remain in office. - (b) For student Senators, the normal term of office shall be: - (i) one (1) year (renewable), for the three (3) student Senators chosen by and from the NUSU Executive; - (ii) one (1) year (renewable), for the undergraduate student Senator elected by and from the undergraduate students in the Schulich School of Education; the graduate student Senator elected by and from the graduate students; and the undergraduate student Senators elected by and from the undergraduate students in each remaining Faculty. - (c) For other non-faculty Senators, the term of office shall be at the discretion of the respective constituencies. - (d) For faculty Senators, the normal term of office shall be: - (i) two (2) years (renewable) for the six (6) designated faculty Senate representatives specified in 2.4(b), with roughly one-half (1/2) to be elected each year; and - (ii) three (3) years (renewable), for the remaining faculty representatives allocated to the individual Faculties, with roughly one-third (1/3) to be elected each year. - (e) All Senate terms of office shall commence at the beginning of the Senate year (i.e. 01 July), except: - (i) the terms of the three (3) student Senators chosen by and from the NUSU Executive, which shall run from 01 May each year to 30 April the following year; and - (ii) the terms of the graduate student Senator elected by and from the graduate students, the undergraduate student Senator elected by and from the undergraduate students in the Schulich School of Education; and the terms of the undergraduate student Senators elected by and from the undergraduate students in each remaining Faculty, shall run from 01 October each year to 30 September of the following year.
+- (a) Ex officio Senators shall serve for as long as they remain in office. - (b) For student Senators, the normal term of office shall be:

+- (i) one (1) year (renewable), for the three (3) student Senators chosen by and from the NUSU Executive; - (ii) one (1) year (renewable), for each undergraduate student Senator elected by and from the undergraduate students; the graduate student Senator elected by and from the graduate students. - (c) For other non-faculty Senators, the term of office shall be at the discretion of the respective constituencies. - (d) For faculty Senators, the normal term of office shall be: - three (3) years (renewable) for the two (2) designated faculty Senate representatives specified in 2.4(b), with roughly one-half (1/2) to be elected in alternate years; and - (ii) three (3) years (renewable), for the remaining faculty representatives allocated to the individual Faculties, with roughly one-third (1/3) to be elected each year. - (e) All Senate terms of office shall commence at the beginning of the Senate year (i.e. 01 July), except: - (i) the terms of the three (3) student Senators chosen by and from the NUSU Executive, which shall run from 01 May each year to 30 April the following year; and - (ii) the terms of the graduate student Senator elected by and from the graduate students, and the undergraduate student Senators elected by and from the undergraduate students, shall run from 01 May each year to 30 April of the following year.